-The trend in the performance graph does not directly correlate to the trend of the compensation paid to the NEOs.
+The trend in the preceding performance graph does not directly correlate to the trend of the compensation paid to the NEOs.
 The Compensation Committee has concluded that management should be compensated based on competitive market conditions and the value of the services provided, irrespective of Common Share price movements.
-Stock options and PSUs each form a portion of compensation, and therefore total compensation for the Company's NEOs is affected by increases or decreases in the price of the Common Shares as the value of such stock options and PSUs varies, respectively, as the Company's absolute and relative share price changes.
+Stock options and PSUs each form a portion of compensation, and therefore total compensation for the Company's NEOs is affected by increases or decreases in the price of the Company's Common Shares as the value of such stock options and PSUs varies, respectively, as the Company's absolute and relative share price changes.

-2022 Compensation and Pay Mix
+2023 Compensation and Pay Mix

-The following pie charts show the respective actual pay mixes as between fixed and variable compensation achieved for each of the NEO's for 2022 and 2021.
+The following pie charts show the respective actual pay mixes as between fixed and variable compensation achieved for each of the NEO's for 2023 and 2022.
 As demonstrated, a significant proportion of our NEOs' compensation is delivered through variable compensation.

 The pie charts demonstrate fairly consistent proportions of total pay granted to or received by NEOs in the form of variable compensation.
-In 2022 and in 2021, the compensation provided to NEOs included the four elements described above, being base salary, annual cash bonus, a grant of PSUs and a grant of stock options.
+In 2023 and in 2022, the compensation provided to NEOs included the four elements described above, being base salary, annual cash bonus, PSUs and stock options.

-For a breakdown of all elements of actual compensation paid and granted in 2022, please refer to the "Summary Compensation Table".
+For a breakdown of all elements of actual compensation paid and granted in 2023, please refer to the "Summary Compensation Table".